HFUTInvincible/rcrs_docs/pages/Robocup Rescue Documentation.md

 ## Intro
-	- Writing **API documentation** is very helpful for us to understand rcrs project.
+	- This is a documentation about _Robocup Rescue_ maintained by _HFUTInvincible_.
 	- [[Usage]]
 ## Contents
 	- [[ExtAction]]